Live at Grayhawk Returns February 10 to the Quill Creek Café Patio

 The Morning Joint

 Open for breakfast and lunch, The Morning Joint, a.k.a.
-Mojo, coffee shop offers a shady, pet-friendly patio to enjoy morning coffee, breakfast, fresh juices and smoothies.
+Mojo, coffee shop offers a shady, pet-friendly patio to enjoy morning coffee, breakfast/lunch, fresh juices and smoothies.
 Located in the front of the clubhouse with designated pick-up parking, Mojo is a great choice to grab a quick cup of coffee, or stay awhile and relax on the patio.

 Across Thompson Peak Parkway from the clubhouse, Grayhawk Golf Club’s Isabella’s Kitchen overlooks the Talon course, McDowell Mountains as well as the city lights in the Valley below.
 Large garage-style doors roll up to bring the outdoors into the main dining room while windows surrounding the bar do the same.
 The patio wraps around the building to provide ample fully covered and partially covered space to encourage guests to relax and enjoy time with family and friends.